Sermon #34 Series: Matthew

-I have said all that because I want you to realize that when I have finished this study, there will be much more that needs to be said.
+I have said all that because I want you to realize that when I have finished this sermon, there will be much more that needs to be said.
 I will have only scratched the surface of this deep, deep mine.
-Having scratched around the surface of this rich mine, I have found four, choice nuggets of gold that I want to show you.
+Having scratched around the surface of this rich mine, I have found four, choice nuggets of gold that I want to show you tonight.

 When our Lord saw the sick, “he was moved with compassion toward them, and healed them.”
 When he saw these thousands of people out in a desert place, ready to faint for hunger, he was moved with compassion for them and fed them.